-PUBLIC COMMENTS: The public comment period on the proposal begins August 26, 2016, and ends September 26, 2016.
+PUBLIC COMMENTS: The public comment period on the proposal began August 26, 2016, and ended September 26, 2016.
+Any comments received will be provided to the SBEC under separate cover prior to the October 7, 2016 meeting.
 The SBEC will take registered oral and written comments on this item at the October 7, 2016 meeting in accordance with the SBEC board operating policies and procedures.